 Day 7 - Khao Sok - explore the stunning scenery

 On to Khao Sok in Surat Thani Province – acknowledged as one of Thailand’s most spectacular National Parks – with its dramatic limestone, karst scenery, lakes, waterfalls and lush jungle.
-Our 2-day exploration of the park includes canoeing or tubing, a boat trip on the lake and jungle hiking, with time to relax, splash around in the streams and waterfalls or just kick back in your chalet and admire the fabulous tropical flora and fauna.
+An afternoon at leisure offers the options of tubing down the nearby Khao Sok River, an afternoon’s ‘elephant experience – with the opportunity to bathe with and learn about the gentle giants – an unusual jungle cookery class or just kicking back on your balcony and admiring the fabulous tropical flora and fauna.

 Day 9 - Nakorn Si Thammarat - the deep south

-A scenic morning drive east to Nakorn Si Thammarat Town with an afternoon tour to discover this friendly southern town’s bustling markets and ancient temples and check out some of the local handicrafts.
+A scenic morning drive east to Nakorn Si Thammarat Town with an afternoon tour to discover this friendly southern town’s bustling markets and ancient temples (now on UNESCO’s tentative list) and check out the region’s traditional shadow puppet making.